Cole Sprouse Has Apologized For Makeup Shaming Comments He Made As A Kid

-Former Disney Channel star, Cole Sprouse has a lot on his plate these days.
+Former Disney Channel star Cole Sprouse has a lot on his plate these days.
 Between starring in and promoting his hit new show, Riverdale, doing photoshoots, and trying his hand at photography, he also has time to take trips down memory lane.

 During one of those trips, Cole Sprouse must have come across a comment he made when he was just a bright-eyed Disney Channel star.
 And now Cole Cole Sprouse has apologized for makeup shaming comments he made about girls to an unnamed magazine when he was 13, according to MTV UK.